-My first suggestion is that you think back and take an inventory of your past relationships, both romantic and otherwise.
-I like going over one's past because it always leaves clues as to how you have already succeeded.
-What does this mean?
-In your current relationship, or perhaps in the past, what did your partner openly admire?
-What praised you...just read it.
-If you will do this, I promise, something will rise up within you.
-Your confidence will begin to stabilize and joy will flow freely from your lips.

-It is called a Truth List because, even though you might be embarrassed to believe those compliments, someone else does.
-They are truths, even though you might not see them as such.
+When you read your Truth list, it doesn't matter if you don't believe the items as long as they were sincere.
+If you don't get a lot of compliments, then don't despair.
+Normally you will only get about 1 every 2-3 weeks.
+If you stick with this, you will have a full page of compliments in about 2 months, sometimes quicker.
+Once you get 2 compliments, I want you to read the list every night.
+Don't analyze it or wonder if the person was drunk when they praised you, just read it.
+If you will do this, I promise something will rise up within you.
+Your confidence will begin to stabilize, and joy will flow freely from your lips.
+It is called a Truth List because even though you might be embarrassed to believe those compliments, someone else does.
+They are the truth even though you might not see them.
 You need to see them because compliments are God's reminder to you of what he thinks of you.
 Those people who take the time to point out a wonderful attribute were sent to remind you of your value.
 It is arrogance, not humility, to dismiss a compliment.

-Practice Exercise: Creating Your Truth List
+Creating Your Truth List